 There is a need in the West Wimmera Shire to encourage and support active lifestyles.
-The resident population of the Shire has high rates of physical inactivity, overweight, obesity and preventable mortality compared to the average across the State and Australians who live in rural and remote areas, such as West Wimmera, often experience worse mental health outcomes than those living in the major citiesi.
+The resident population of the Shire has high rates of physical inactivity, are overweight, have obesity and preventable mortality compared to the average across Victoria and other Australians.
+People who live in rural and remote areas, such as West Wimmera, often experience worse mental health outcomes than those living in the major citiesi.
 There is increasing need to provide accessible and affordable physical activity opportunities to encourage regular exercise and healthy lifestyle habits.
-Local participation data (2015 VicHealth Indicators) show that trail-related activities (i.e. walking, cycling and jogging/running) are popular physical activities for West Wimmera Shire residents
+Local participation data (2015 VicHealth Indicators) show that trail-related activities (i.e. walking, cycling and jogging/running) are popular physical activities for West Wimmera Shire residents.